Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - Being photographed (the camera's big "eye" or closeness may cause dogs to feel unease)

-- Being approached by a stranger or dog the dog is not comfortable around
+- Being approached by a stranger or dog that the dog is not comfortable around

 - Being approached when in possession of a resource (food bowl, bone, toy)